-Students may submit complaints in writing to campus or University administration.
+Students may submit complaints in writing to campus administration (including the president/provost) or to University level personnel including the University provost, vice presidents and the chancellor.
 In compliance with federal regulations as interpreted by the Higher Learning Commission (accrediting agency), the University maintains a record of complaints sent by enrolled students to the chancellor, president, vice presidents, provosts, and deans or directors of academic programs.
 The complaints recorded include only complaints submitted in writing and signed by a student.